Faye12/CodeWord/Week_7/readme.md

 3. Textual blocks and shapes automatically drop from one side to the other, meanwhile duplicate itself which creates movement track.
 ![3](https://user-images.githubusercontent.com/68985217/93348475-99020880-f879-11ea-97c6-8a8686eb352d.gif)

 4. Textual block and shapes disappear.
-There is an eye in the end, and the movement of the eye follows the mouse.
+There is a textual eye in the end, and the movement of the eye follows the mouse.
 ![4](https://user-images.githubusercontent.com/68985217/93348549-b3d47d00-f879-11ea-8db2-8f532fcf8176.gif)